 Explore the majestic city of Mandalay and its even more memorable surrounding ancient enclaves, Mingun and Amarapura.

-Travel overland between Mandalay and Bagan, with time to explore the riverside town of Monwya and its interesting sandstone caves.
+Travel overland between Mandalay and Bagan, with time to explore the riverside town of Monywa and its interesting sandstone caves.

 Trek into the beautiful countryside around Pindaya staying overnight in a local monastery.

 Visit Yangon's iconic Shwedagon Pagoda and admire the city's grand colonial buildings.